Set up DKIM and SPF

 What is DMARC

 DMARC is a protocol that unifies the previous two.
-Before DMARC, email providers could decide for themselves what to do with emails that did not comply with the previous protocols.
-DMARC allows you to specify a directive on what to do with them (send to the spam folder, reject them, etc.).
-For the DMARC protocol to work as expected, you just have to properly configure DKIM and SPF.
+Before DMARC, email providers could decide for themselves what to do with emails that did not comply with the previous protocols (DKIM and SPF).
+Now with DMARC, you can explicitly specify a directive on what to do with them (send to the spam folder, reject them, etc.).
+This one, like DKIM, is configured in your hosting provider.

 First of all, click on the domain row to access the domain settings.
-Remember that, prior to the DKIM/SPF setup, your domain ownership should have been verified.
+Remember that, prior to the DKIM/DMARC setup, your domain ownership should have been verified.

 Go to the ANTISPAM tab, where all the information required is displayed and the actions required are explained.
 You will see a colored status label, indicating if the configuration of each protocol has been already verified or not.

-• For DKIM: To add a CNAME record to your hosting provider.
+Then, you will need to add a CNAME record to your DNS configuration.
 The final value must be the one indicated by the extension.

 ⚠️ TO CONSIDER: